-The benefit of the relative value strategy to bon
+The benefit of the relative value strategy

 Besides being an asset class in their own right, hedge funds can also be considered and used as a diversification tool within a specific traditional asset class.